kilianpaquier/craft/README.md

 ## Commands

 ```
+Craft initializes or generates craft projects.
+Craft projects are only defined by a .craft file
+and multiple files automatically generated to avoid multiple hours to setup Continuous Integration, coverage, security analyses, helm chart, etc.

+Craft generation can be done with 'craft' command or 'craft generate' command.
+Additional generation command are available to generate only subparts of craft layout (like 'craft chart').

 Usage:
+  craft [flags]
   craft [command]

 Available Commands:
+  chart       Generate project layout's helm chart
   completion  Generate the autocompletion script for the specified shell
-  generate    Generate the project layout
+  generate    Generate project layout
   help        Help about any command
-  init        Initialize a project layout
+  init        Initialize craft project
-  upgrade     Upgrade or install craft
   version     Show current craft version

 Flags: